teonet-go/teomq/README.md

 Consumer receives messages from Broker, prints them in the console and send it back to Broker.
 Broker resend this answers to Producer.

 You can press Ctrl+C on Consumer terminal to stop the application.
 When Consumer will stoped, Broker will save messages to queue.
 When you start Consumer again, it will read messages from Brokers queue, process them and send answers.

+## Command teomq scheme

+In command teomq scheme the Teonet Messages Queue consumers subscribes to specific commands (or events).

 ## License